carlohamalainen/carlohamalainen.github.io/_posts/2017-08-31-push-to-amazon-glacier-using-amazonka.md

 categories:
   - Uncategorized
 ---
 Here is a small Haskell package for pushing files to Amazon Glacier: <https://github.com/carlohamalainen/glacier-push>.
-It uses [Brendan Hay&#8217;s amazonka API](https://github.com/brendanhay/amazonka), in particular [amazonka-glacier](https://hackage.haskell.org/package/amazonka-glacier-1.4.5).
+It uses [Brendan Hay's amazonka API](https://github.com/brendanhay/amazonka), in particular [amazonka-glacier](https://hackage.haskell.org/package/amazonka-glacier-1.4.5).

-One thing that I couldn&#8217;t find in amazonka was a way to calculate the tree hash of a file.
+One thing that I couldn't find in amazonka was a way to calculate the tree hash of a file.
 The Glacier API needs this for each part that is uploaded as well as the whole file.
 Amazon explains how to calculate the tree hash in their [Glacier docs](http://docs.aws.amazon.com/amazonglacier/latest/dev/checksum-calculations.html) and provides sample code in Java and C++.
 Since the algorithm is recursive, it is quite short in Haskell:

 <pre><code class="language-haskell">
 oneMb :: Int64